hamsikapongubala/IoTDashboard/README.md

 ## Amazon API Gateway
 A GET REST call through the API Gateway gets the image saved in the S3 bucket.
 A Lambda function is created to generate the script for retrieving the image.

+## Node and React
+A simple node.js app was made to render the json response call to a .png image.